CristianBuca/MS4_MotoStyle/README.md

 *User stories solved by this feature:*

 * 2 - As a new user, I want to be able to login and access my account.
+* 3 - As a new user, I want to be able to logout.
 * 23 - As a regular user, I want the ability to recover my password.
 * 33 - As a site owner, I want to provide feedback to the user based on their interactions with the site.
 * 35 - As a site owner, I want forms to be validated on the back-end in case front-end is bypassed or fails.